-The concept of Sustainable Travel Towns is still evolving.
-Officers are developing set of criteria for identifying what elements a Sustainable Travel Town will need to include.
-This will be brought to the Panel at a future meeting.
+Officers are currently developing a set of criteria for identifying what elements a Sustainable Travel Town will need to include and the level of support they will require from District and Borough Councils.
+This will be considered by the Environment, Planning and Transport Panel at a future meeting.
 It is envisaged that not all settlements will need to be a Sustainable Travel Town in order to deliver appropriate sustainable transport measures.
-For these reasons, no additional Sustainable Travel Towns have been included in the draft LTP.